 The Environmental Sustainability team advises the design process on all capital projects.
 In this way we can ensure that environmental sustainability considerations are built into every stage of the process, from design to occupation.

-The Hub, Kellogg College's Common Room and café, is the University’s first Passivhaus certified building.
-Photograph by Tim Crocker.
+The Hub, Kellogg College's Common Room and cafe, is the University’s first Passivhaus certified building.

 We contribute to developing sustainable buildings by: